peernova/kestra-client-sdk/javascript-sdk/docs/TestSuitesApi.md

 > TestSuite createTestSuite(tenant, body)

-Create a TestSuite from yaml source
+Create a test from YAML source

+Creates a new test from a YAML definition.
+Requires TEST permission with the CREATE action.

 ### Example